SpotOn Logo

 1. The Controller may make your personal data available to third parties with whom it cooperates or will cooperate in connection with running the Website.
 These may be entities that technically assist the Controller in running the Website, e.g. providers of hosting or telecom services.
 Moreover, personal data may also be made available to entities that provide support in communication with clients, execution of marketing campaigns and conducting recruitment processes, as well as providers of legal, accounting and advisory services.

-2. The Controller endeavours to ensure that third parties to whom personal data is shared within the Website are required to apply appropriate measures to ensure the security and protection of your personal data.
+2. The Controller endeavors to ensure that third parties to whom personal data is shared within the Website are required to apply appropriate measures to ensure the security and protection of your personal data.
 Your personal data may also be provided to other companies within the capital group to which the Controller belongs.

 3. Your personal data are generally processed within the European Economic Area ("EEA").
-However, in the event that the Controller engages in cooperation with third parties with regard to the operation of the Website, your personal data may be transferred to a country outside the EEA where the entity cooperating with the Controller maintains personal data processing tools in cooperation with the Controller.
+However, in the event that the Controller engages in cooperation with third parties (including Ashby) with regard to the operation of the Website, your personal data may be transferred to a country outside the EEA where the entity cooperating with the Controller maintains personal data processing tools in cooperation with the Controller.
 In such a situation, the transfer of data will take place only to the extent necessary, connected with the provision of services by those entities to the Controller.

 4. In case of transfer of personal data to entities established outside the EEA, the Controller shall ensure that the requirements set out in Chapter 5 of the GDPR are applied, including the use of appropriate safeguards for the transfer in the form of standard data protection clauses adopted by the European Commission.
 You have the opportunity to obtain a copy of the safeguards for personal data transferred outside the EEA by contacting the Controller at: poland-rodo@spoton.com.